Emelia J. Benjamin, MD, ScM, FACC, FAHA

 Vice Chair, Faculty Development and Diversity, Department of Medicine

 Professor of Medicine, Boston University School of Medicine

 Professor of Epidemiology, Boston University School of Public Health

 73 Mt.
 Wayte Avenue

 Framingham, MA 01702-5827

-Dr. Benjamin has conducted research at the Framingham Study since 1988 on the genetics, epidemiology, and prognosis of atrial fibrillation, cardiac risk factors for stroke, echocardiography, valvular pathology, vascular function and the relation of systemic inflammation to cardiovascular disease.
-She is Principal Investigator on three NIH RO1 grants investigating the epidemiology and genetics of atrial fibrillation (2R01HL092577, multi-PI) and the Research Training and Education Core (Core D) for the American Heart Association (AHA)-Tobacco Regulation and Addiction Center (1P50-HL120163).
+Dr. Benjamin has conducted research at the Framingham Study since 1988 on the genetics, epidemiology, and prognosis of atrial fibrillation, cardiac risk factors for stroke, echocardiography, vascular function and systemic inflammation.
+She is Principal Investigator on grants related to the genetics of atrial fibrillation (2R01HL092577, multi-PI) and the Research Training and Education Core (Core D) for the American Heart Association (AHA)-Tobacco Regulation and Addiction Center (1P50-HL120163).
 She is PI on a subcontract to the Jackson Heart Study to facilitate early investigator professional development.
 Click here for details of her grant funding and publication record.

 She is Vice Chair for Faculty Development and Diversity in the Department of Medicine at Boston University School of Medicine, where she designed and leads the early and midcareer faculty development programs.
 She has won institutional and 2 National American Heart Association awards for her mentoring.
 An active AHA volunteer, both locally and nationally, she received the 2015 Paul Dudley White Award.